oracle-livelabs/goldengate/goldengate-microservices23ai-modern/rest-api/rest-api.md

 ### Objectives

 In this lab, you will:
-* Learn how interact with the GoldenGate REST API by issuing `curl` commands
+* Use sample REST calls to monitor and create processes within your GoldenGate deployment.

-## Task 1: Enter `curl` commands in Terminal
+## Task 1: Make REST Calls to View Status Information

 At this stage in the lab, you’ve used the Oracle GoldenGate WebUI to create processes and review their status and related information.
 For this lab, we'll demonstrate how to use the REST API to issue `curl` commands that interact directly with GoldenGate services.
 You'll query the status of existing processes and create a new database connection, then verify your changes visually in the WebUI.